microsoft/playwright/docs/api.md

   - `failed` - A generic failure occurred.
 - returns: <[Promise]>

 Aborts request.
-To use this, request interception should be enabled with `page.setRequestInterception`.
+To use this, request interception should be enabled with `page.route`.
 Exception is immediately thrown if the request interception is not enabled.

 #### request.continue([overrides])